-Value Partnership LLP and Value Partnership Ventures Ltd (“Value Partnership” or “we” or “us”) respects your privacy and is committed to protecting your personal data.
+Value Partnership LTD (previously Value Partnership LLP), Value Partnership Ventures Ltd and Value-Net Ltd (“Value Partnership” or “we” or “us”) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tells you about your privacy rights and how the law protects you.

 1. Important information and who we are